Need help with software development? Contact us now

 Doesn’t matter whether you are an IT developer or want to improve the quality of business with IT innovations, you will ask the same question – which programming language to choose.
 During different periods there were diverse opinions on that point, Java, C++, Ruby were on the high level.
 And today we follow the rapid development of the Python, in this article, we will review the reasons why this language is so popular.

 The language was created in the 1980s, but due to a lack of marketing, didn’t reach its level of popularity until the 21st century.
 Then, some major problems of the language were solved, and Python became a powerful coding platform.
-The popularity of this programming language is so high due to the fact that developers can build top-notch software with increased productivity.
+The popularity of this programming language is so high because developers can build top-notch software with increased productivity.

 Is python used for machine learning?